 We love exploring hiking trails that lead to waterfalls, but sometimes we need amazing waterfall views that don’t require time on the trail.
 Maybe it is too cold to spend hours hiking or we have other engagements that keep us from spending our entire day exploring a new outdoor adventure.
 For those busy days, we love finding places like Rock Island State Park where the waterfalls and overlooks are amazing and only require minimal time and effort.

 Rock Island State Park

-Last year, right around this time, we knew we didn’t have a lot of time but we also knew that this was the last opportunity to get out and enjoy the fall leaves before the weather really drops and the snow flurries start to fall.
-So we got out and went exploring.
+This is a perfect time to get out and enjoy the fall leaves before the weather really drops and the snow flurries start to fall.
+Get out and go exploring.

 Twin Falls is a dramatic falls that is easily accessible with no hiking required.
 You can view the falls from the parking area, but to get the best views, you should walk down the metal stairs and walk along the edge of the water.

 There are multiple hiking trails through the park that give you access to different views of Twin Falls.

 You can take the full trails or just walk along the falls and climb out over the rocks to get some amazing adventures and create memories!